martinprobson/taskrunner/README.md

     - Hive HQL -  [Apache Hive HQL](https://cwiki.apache.org/confluence/display/Hive/LanguageManual) run using the Hive CLI.
 File extension `.hql`.
     - Apache Spark Python - [Apache Spark Python](https://spark.apache.org/docs/latest/sql-programming-guide.html) code run using `spark-submit`.
 File extension `.py`.
     - Dummy Task - Does nothing! - File Extensions `.dmy` and `.txt`.
-* Templating - Tasks can be templated to suport running in different environments.
+* Templating - Tasks can be templated to support running in different environments.
 * Plugin architecture - New tasks types can be added to the framework using dependency injection (See [Adding a task type](#adding-a-task-type))

 ## Example - Running a Single Task